 Swimming and flotation aids (floaties)

-Swimming and flotation aids are designed to keep children afloat, in water.
-You might know these better as floaties.
+Swimming and flotation aids, often called floaties, are designed to help children stay afloat in the water.

 There are many different types of floaties available including: